mappum/modbox/README.md

 - `eval()` (not defined)
 - The `Function` constructor

-Some of these, e.g. `Buffer` will likely be enabled in the future.
+Some of these, e.g. `Buffer` and a limited form of `require` will likely be enabled in the future.

 ## CPU and Memory Limit Caveats